 - Native plants require less water and they can also help with erosion control – their deep root systems increase the soil’s ability to store water.
 So, these plants can reduce water runoff.
 Once established, many native plants need minimal irrigation beyond normal rainfall.
 Saving water conserves a vital, limited resource and saves money, too.

 - Native plants have developed their own defenses against many pests and diseases.
 Since most pesticides kill indiscriminately, beneficial insects become secondary targets in the fight against pests.
 Reducing or eliminating pesticide use lets natural pest control take over and keeps garden toxins out of our creeks and watersheds.
+If you know any horticulturists, you could ask them about how these pests might pose a real problem to plants especially those that are still developing.

 - Native plants, hummingbirds, butterflies, and other beneficial insects are “made for each other.”
 Research shows that native wildlife clearly prefers native plants.
 Native plants provide shelter and food for wildlife.
 Native plants promote biodiversity and stewardship of our natural heritage.